pitastrudl/wekanwiki/Wekan-vs-Sandstorm.md

 * Is very efficient in handling RAM, shutting down sandboxes/grains when they are not in use.

 Wekan
+* Can run on less powerful hardware than Sandstorm
 * Could potentially run on ARM, if there is Meteor.js port for ARM.
 Some platform running on Raspberry Pi could already have it, someone needs to do more research about it.